-One of the hottest recent Q&A topics at the Focus.com Sales forum dealt with this question: “What are the 10 things sales managers should be most worried about in maximizing performance?”
+One of the hottest Q&A topics at a recent Focus.com Sales forum dealt with this question: “What are the 10 things sales managers should be most worried about in maximizing performance?”
 Below is Valgen’s answer from our analytics view:

 * * * * *

-I am going to answer this question a bit more from my perspective, which is how can managers using data and insights to improve performance.
-These are worrisome in the sense that being insidious, if left unmanaged they could lead to real headaches.
+I am going to answer this question from my perspective, which is how managers can use data and insights to improve performance.
+These are worrisome in the sense that being insidious, if left unmanaged, they could lead to real headaches.

 1. Customer: Let’s put the customer front and center here.
 How well do they know the customer, both historical as well as expected behavior?
 If they do not anticipate and use both dimensions to add value to every customer interaction, then this could be the most worrisome aspect of all.